nhost/nhost/templates/react/README.md

 # Getting started with Nhost

 This project was bootstrap with the basic Create React App configuration (see below). \
 To connect this app to the nhost backend, go to **src/utils/nhost.js** and substitute in your backend url.
-Import auth and storage from that file as needed. \
+Import auth and storage from that file as needed.

 Also, in **src/index.js**, substitute in your graphql endpoint.

+For more instructions on how to get started with react, go to [the React guide](https://docs.nhost.io/quick-start/frontend-web-app).